baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     e9 19 c1 94 b8 4d d0 7a 4e f4 12 dd ac c4 b4 f5
     ?  ?  ?  ?  ?
 M  ?  z  N  ?  ?  ?  ?  ?  ?  ?

-The first four Bytes come from the encryption routine:
+The first four bytes ``/ENC`` are constant magic number written by this line:

     fwrite("/ENC", sizeof(char), 4, output_file);

-the remaining bytes are the encrypted data:
+The remaining bytes are the encrypted data.
+When I'm referring to the ciphertext I'm speaking of the bytes *without*  ``/ENC``, i.e.:

      0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15
     ad 62 1e 10 94 a0 17 ad 81 64 2e 7f b9 cc 59 77